Celebrating over 50 years of orienteering in North and East Cumbria

 Border Liners Orienteering Club

 Events for all ages and abilities throughout the year in great locations.
 You don’t need to be a member!
-‘Come and Try It’ at one of our regular low-key monthly events and training sessions (subject to any Covid restrictions at the time).
-Event info and schedule.
+‘Come and Try It’ at one of our regular low-key monthly events and training sessions.

 Beginners are always welcome!
 There’s loads of info available to help you make a start, and always someone willing to help if you come along to an event.

 Membership has various benefits.
 Find out more about joining our Club and British Orienteering.